Duerkos/steam-reviews-ai/README.md

 # steam-reviews
-Steam Reviews helper that requests the top reviews for a product and extracts the key words for the negative and positive reviews.
+Steam Reviews Summarizer that extracts a number of reviews from Steam Reviews API, sends them to an AI agent (currently mistral-small) and gets a summary in an image.
+A database is also used to cache AI results.